 Womens #4: Maria Sharapova with Tag Heuer

 Maria Sharapova, born in Russia in 1987, has lived in the States since 1994.
 She stands as the most famous and one of the most successful female players in the game right now.
 He has won 24 WTA single titles and three Grand Slam titles.
 The victory that launched her into international stardom was that over two-time defending champion Serena Williams at Wimbledon back in 2004 when she was only 17 years old.
 Outside of tennis she modeled for many fashion houses, appeared in Sports Illustrated’s Swimsuit Issue and serves as a United Nations Goodwill Ambassador.
 Her winning skill and looks have earned her plenty of big name sponsors including Nike, Head, Evian, Sony, Tiffany & Co and Tag Heuer.
 This has earned her the top spot on Forbes Magazine’s highest paid female athletes list for 2011, earning $25 million in the last year alone.

 Her signature Tag Heuer watch is the Lady F1 ceramic.
-The case is made of white ceramic with the polished steel bracelet also using ceramic for the middle links.
+The case is made of white ceramic with a polished steel bracelet using ceramic for the middle links.
 This sporty watch can include up to 120 diamonds on its larger 37mm frame.
-Maria had an influence on the design of this watch and has also helped design a line of Tag Heuer ladies eyewear.
+Maria influenced the design of this watch and has also helped design a line of Tag Heuer ladies’ eyewear.